 By Stephanie Dray

-Stephanie Dray's SONG OF THE NILE, sequel to her debut historical fiction novel, LILY OF THE NILE, is available now from Berkeley Books.
+Stephanie Dray's debut historical fiction novel, LILY OF THE NILE, will release January 2011 from Berkley Books.
+The sequel is expected to release at the end of 2011.
 Both novels are set in the Augustan Age and feature Cleopatra's daughter.